Looking for a T-Shirt Quilt Maker?

 Several times this past week, I’ve heard the comment “oh, I’m so glad you are local, I wouldn’t want to put my tshirts in the mail”.
 While, we are fortunate to live outside of a huge metro area (Houston), I cringe a bit on the inside when hearing that.
 There are actually two issues here.
 Trusting the Post Office and not knowing anything about the t-shirt quilt maker.

 We have been making T-Shirt quilts since 2006.
 We have not had a box of tshirts (or the returning quilt) get lost.
-With todays technology providing detailed package tracking, it would be a rare occurance for a package to go awry.
-(Now, we have received boxes that were meant for other quilt makers - oops! ) Read about what to expect after ordering your T-Shirt Quilt.
+With today’s technology providing detailed package tracking, it would be a rare occurrence for a package to go awry.
+(Now, we have received boxes that were meant for other quilt makers – oops! ) Read about what to expect after ordering your T-Shirt Quilt.

 Tips to have your box of tshirts arrive safely:

-- Use a printed label with the address.
-Double check the 'ship to' address.
+- Use a printed (rather than hand-written) label with the address.
+Double check the ‘ship to’ address.
 Click HERE for printable address label.

-- Enclose shirts in a plastic bag (in case box gets wet)
+- Enclose shirts in a plastic bag (in case box gets wet, or poorly taped)

 - Use Priority Mail, UPS, Fed-Ex or other service that offers package tracking.